yanicky/pirl-php-api/README.md

 $php index.php --wallet=yourwalletaddresshere [--chain=Pirl, Ethereum] [--CMD=getBalance, blockNumber, help]

+You can also run the test-api.sh like this.
+  /bin/sh test-api.sh

+or
+  chmod +x test-api.sh
+  ./test-api.sh

 This version Default on the Pirl(https://wallrpc.pirl.io:443) but Cloudflare's Ethereum Gateway(https://cloudflare-eth.com:443) can be used using --chain=[Pirl, Ethereum, localhost] optional parameter.

 If you want to have it served by a webserver, put the files into the web root directory and try a url syntax like these: